django-cms/django-cms/docs/how_to/custom_plugins.rst

 that is required.

 A number of other methods are available for overriding on your CMSPluginBase sub-classes.
-See: :module:`cms.plugin_base` for further details.
+See: :mod:`cms.plugin_base` for further details.

 ***************